09 May 2011

 September 2005

-w I am so grateful for the love and the life I have every day with these little ones in tow.
+Right now I am so grateful for the love and the life I have every day with these little ones in tow.
 It is a gift.
 There is no way I could sum up all of my thoughts on motherhood.
 Could anyone?
 It's too much.

 But I can tell a little more of my story.
 I never really thought about motherhood until I was about to enter it.
 Even as a little girl I don't recall dreaming of weddings and babies.
 I dreamt of Paris and Madrid, of Jane Goodall and her chimps, of studying law, of crazy love, of poetry in java houses, of meeting talented artists and designers, of living abroad for a year, of becoming a magazine editor, of learning a city inside and out, of eating ridiculously yummy foods at all hours of the night.
 Those were my little-girl dreams.